build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 ![Change database connection setting](./images/save_settings.jpg)

 Test the new database by clicking **List Tasks** in the top menu, there shouldn’t be any tasks to display.
-Also note at the bottom of the screen it should list your Lightsail database endpoint as value for Database host
+Also note at the bottom of the screen it should list your Lightsail database endpoint as the value for Database host

 If your web app is still showing the previously deployed database (denoted by `localhost` as the database host), you may need to use either a new browser window or an incognito window.

 ## Module 4: Clone the Application

 Snapshots are point-in-time copies of instances.
-Lightsail simplifies creating snapshots of wer instances that can be used to backup and restore instances, scale instance sizes up or down, and/or to deploy a new instance.
+Lightsail simplifies creating snapshots of instances that can be used to backup and restore instances, scale instance sizes up or down, and/or to deploy a new instance.
 Create a snapshot of the VPS with the `create-instance-snapshot` command.

 ```bash
 aws lightsail create-instance-snapshot \